This is a general explanation of land trusts. For more detailed information, visit the Land Trusts page.

-The trust agreement, a long standing form that is generally the same throughout Illinois, will name holder of the “beneficial interest,” usually the owners deeding property but not limited to that.
+The trust agreement, a long standing form that is generally the same throughout Illinois, will name a holder of the “beneficial interest,” usually the owners deeding the property but not limited to that.
 The trust is there to protect the beneficiary from most public records searches other than those allowed by law to governmental agencies.

 The owners will also name someone, perhaps themselves or others, as the holder of a “power of direction” allowing them to act on behalf of the trust for financing or other purposes.